AD-Archer/Nixos/README.md

 *   The backup service was updated to ensure `bash` and `git` are correctly included in its PATH.
 *   Multiple manual commits in the early morning likely reflect significant configuration adjustments.
 *   Numerous automated backups were performed throughout the day, capturing the flake's evolving state.

+#### Part 4

+Here's a brief summary of the additional changes for today's log:

+*   Implemented a fix to ensure the backup service correctly finds `bash` and `git` in its PATH.
+*   Continuous progress throughout the day reflected in frequent automated and manual configuration backups.